abenzbiria/odoo-openupgrade-wizard/README.md

 ``pipx install odoo-openupgrade-wizard``

 (coming soon.
-Not still deployed on pyp !
+Not still deployed on pypi !
 See alternative installation in ``DEVELOP.md`` file.)

 # Usage